 If you have been using the Windows Spotlight feature, you might know that it is not easy to find where the images are stored and use them – and also the desktop wallpaper and lock screen images change randomly.
 This is where the Windows Spotlight Tool helps you.
 With this tool installed on your PC, you can save all the images in the desired folder and change your desktop wallpaper and lock screen image whenever you want.

-Using a same desktop wallpaper and lock screen image for many days can be boring but then again, we don’t usually want to waste our time in checking the Windows Spotlight images stored somewhere in the hidden folders of your computer system.
+Using the same desktop wallpaper and lock screen image for many days can be boring but then again, we don’t usually want to waste our time checking the Windows Spotlight images stored somewhere in the hidden folders of your computer system.

 Download the Windows Spotlight Tool here and get started.